double-great/listen/_drafts/how-to-record.md

 ---
-title: How to Record Audio from Screen Readers
+title: How to record audio from screen readers
 ---

 Capturing the audio output from all of these screen readers is a bit of a challenge.
 There are many ways to do it.
 Here is one workflow.